vorSherer/code-301-prework/setup_local_env.md

 **Verifying Installation And Setting A Password**
 - You should be able to run the command `sudo -u postgres psql`.
 You will be asked for your administrator password - this is what you usually enter when you run `sudo` commands.
 This will log you into the psql prompt as the user postgres.
 - You should now have a prompt that looks like `postgres=#`.
 You can run SQL commands from here, which must end in semicolons.
 - If you were not prompted for a default user or password, we will set one using psql.
 If you type `\du`, you can get a list of users associated with PostgreSQL.
 You should see a single user, `postgres`.
+You will need to set up a new role for your machine's default user.
+This is the username that appears at the beginning of your terminal prompt, and when you log into your machine.
-In order to give this user a password, enter the following command: `ALTER ROLE postgres PASSWORD 'your-password-here';`, replacing "your-password-here" with whatever you want it to be.
-Remember that your password must be wrapped in quotes. *Don't forget the semicolon*.
+- In your SQL shell, type the following: `CREATE ROLE your-username-here WITH LOGIN PASSWORD 'your-password-here';`, replacing "your-password-here" with whatever you want it to be.
+Remember that your password must be wrapped in quotes.
+The username should not be wrapped in quptes. *Don't forget the semicolon*.
+- If successful, you will receive the feedback `CREATE ROLE`.
+- Now we need to grant that user administrative control.
+In your SQL shell, type the following: `ALTER ROLE your-username-here WITH superuser;`, replacing "your-username-here" with the username you created a role for in the previous step.
 - If successful, you will receive the feedback `ALTER ROLE`.
+- In another terminal window, outside of the SQL shell, type the following: `createdb your-username-here`, replacing "your-username-here" with the username used in the SQL shell.
+You may not receive feedback from this command.
+- Type `psql` and your SQL shell should now open as your default user.
 Hooray!
 Continue to [final steps!](#final-steps).

 **If you are having issues with installation, please contact your instructor.**

 ### MacOS

 You should have already verified that you have Homebrew installed, from the Code 201 Prework.
 Use Homebrew to install PostgreSQL.

 To install PostgreSQL, open your Terminal, and enter:
 `brew update && brew install postgresql`